 The Indianapolis Urban League was founded in the fall of 1965 as a non-profit, non-partisan, interracial community-based social service/civil rights organization.
-The Indianapolis affiliate is one of five affiliates in the State of Indiana and is funded by the United Way of Central Indiana, individuals, organizations, businesses, and government bodies.
+The Indianapolis affiliate is one of three affiliates in the State of Indiana and is funded by the United Way of Central Indiana, individuals, organizations, businesses, and government bodies.

 Leading to the establishment of the Indianapolis Urban League, committees were established, made up of numerous influential business, religious, civic, and community leaders.
 As local interest to establish this affiliate intensified, the National Urban League provided the needed leadership and organizational expertise.
 When the Indianapolis Urban League was organized, the Association for Merit Employment turned over its role in equal employment opportunity to the League.